KongZ/piggy/README.md

 }
 ```

-Then add then follow annotations to Pod.
-You may notice, you don't have to provide the Piggy Webhooks address in this mode.
+Then add the following annotations to the Pod.
+Note that you don't have to provide the Piggy Webhooks address in this mode.

-  - `piggysec.com/aws-secret-name` - set a value to your AWS secret name
+  - `piggysec.com/aws-secret-name` - set to your AWS secret name
-  - `piggysec.com/aws-region` - set a value to your AWS secret manager region
+  - `piggysec.com/aws-region` - set to your AWS Secrets Manager region
-  - `piggysec.com/standalone` - set a value to true
+  - `piggysec.com/standalone` - set to true

 ```yaml
 apiVersion: v1